How to Fix Slow Upload Speed On Spectrum?

 Check all devices to make sure the apps currently running are necessary.
 Close the ones that are running in the background but not being used.

 Somebody should never place the router/modem in a cabinet.
-Keep it an open location at a suitable height.
-You may also invest in a Wi-Fi extend to boost signals.
+Keep it in an open location at a suitable height.
+You may also invest in a WiFi extension to boost signals.

 4. Wrong Internet Plan